 - Partnership: features, Partnership Deed.

-- Provisions of the Indian Partnership Act 1932 in the absence of partnership deed.
+- Provisions of the Indian Partnership Act 1932 in the absence of a partnership deed.

 - Fixed v/s fluctuating capital accounts.
-Preparation of Profit and Loss Appropriation account- division of profit among partners, guarantee of profits.
+Preparation of Profit and Loss Appropriation account- a division of profit among partners, a guarantee of profits.